What Do Colleges Look For in High School Students: The Top Things

 Personal Qualities and Character

 Colleges often value traits like resilience, curiosity, and social responsibility, believing these qualities contribute to success both on campus and in life.
 Students can explore what traits a school prioritizes by researching its mission statement or speaking with an admissions counselor.
+Colleges often reference their mission statements when evaluating applicants’ character and values.
 Understanding these values allows students to present their personal strengths in a way that aligns with what the institution seeks during the admissions process.

 Highlighting personal traits in college applications can make a significant impact, as they offer insight into who the student is beyond academics.
 For example, demonstrating persistence through challenges or showcasing a genuine interest in giving back to the community helps admissions teams see the individual behind the achievements.